“A sunscreen several times a day keeps the big bad melanoma away”. Altruist sunscreen is what I currently use to keep

 So I got the SPF 50 from @honeyriccibeauty on Instagram and delivery would have cost more but I got it via a friend.

 SideNote: Buy Better (@buybetterng) also sells this sunscreen for 4500 Naira.

 I loved the tube, it felt so sleek and effortlessly minimal.
 That might sound cliché but the tube feels like a million bucks AND it’s a great prop for flatlays.

 The product is indicated as fragrance free and I think its smell is just like any other sunscreen.
 I only started using sunscreens in 2018 so I don’t have experience with smells but maybe the smell is peculiar to just chemical sunscreens.

 They apparently also give some proceeds from every purchase to support children with albinism in Africa.
-I examined the ingredients too and I noticed it had ceterayl alcohol in it (alcohols are a NO-NO) but it’s a fatty alcohol and those are the good kinds.
+I examined the ingredients too and I noticed it had ceterayl alcohol in it (alcohols are a NO-NO).
+However, this one is a fatty alcohol and those are the good kinds.
 It also has titanium dioxide and there are controversies around it but they say theirs is nano and so safe.
 No other ingredient triggered my danger alerts and that was a relief.

 Thoughts After Use